DiRoots-Limited/DiRoots.ProSheets.Releases/docs/Pages/DocRegister/Header-tab.md

 In this table, you can select the information parameters to be included in the header section of the document.
 Use the checkboxes to select the parameters.

-Some additional environment variables are appended, shown in gray foreground, such as Date and Windows User Name.
+Some additional environment variables are appended, displayed in gray, such as Date and Windows User Name.

 1. Use the **Search** bar to quickly locate a parameter by name.
 2. Use the checkboxes to select the desired parameters.